-Background: Gestational Diabetes Mellitus (GDM) is a serious impact on the maternal health as well as on health of infant.
+Background: Gestational Diabetes Mellitus (GDM) has a serious impact on maternal health as well as on the health of the infant.
 This is also very closely related to adverse outcomes in pregnancy.
 A mother suffering from gestational diabetes mellitus (GDM) has high incidences of showing significant risks to the fetus health, growth and development.
-As the incidences of GDM are increasing day by day then the maternal health, age and obesity parameters are a major concern for reflecting GDM during their pregnancy conditions.
-It has been studied and investigated that the IR (Insulin Resistance) is a common pathway in GDM and T2DM (Type 2 Diabetes Mellitus).
+As the incidences of GDM are increasing day by day, therefore, maternal health, age and obesity parameters are of major concern for reflecting GDM during their pregnancy conditions.
+It has been studied and investigated that IR (Insulin Resistance) is a common pathway in GDM and T2DM (Type 2 Diabetes Mellitus).

 Objective: To explore the effect of Cajanus cajan in treating gestational diabetes mellitus (GDM) in Wistar rats.